 4.Visiting temples or mosques

-It is necessary for traveler to follow the local religious etiquette while entering the temples or mosques:
+It is necessary for travelers to follow the local religious etiquette while entering temples or mosques:

 (1).
-You would better to enter the building after taking off your shoes.
+It is best to enter the building only after taking off your shoes.
 If you are barefoot, you need to clean your sole of the foot, as a way to show your respect.

 (2).
-You would better to prepare for a headscarf, and do not wear short sleeve, shorts or short skirt.
+It would a good idea to prepare a headscarf, and do not wear short sleeves, shorts or short skirts.

 (3).
-Door threshold usually is seen as the shoulder of Buddha, so remember stepping over the door threshold instead of standing on it.
+A door threshold is usually seen as the shoulder of Buddha, so remember to step over the door threshold instead of stepping on it.

 (4).
-Remember to walk quietly and do not make any noisy in temples or mosques, otherwise it will affect monk praying.
+Remember to walk quietly and not make any noise in temples or mosques, otherwise it will affect monks praying.

 (5).
-Do not laugh at (or do other disrespectful behaviors to) any Buddhist images or religious ceremony, even the Buddha souvenir you bought.
+Do not laugh at (or show other disrespectful behavior to) any Buddhist image or religious ceremony, even the Buddha souvenir you bought.

 (6).
 Women are not allowed to take part in some religious rites.

-Indian women are use to dressing up in traditional costume
+Indian women are used to dressing up in traditional costume

-India is a conservative and traditional society, nowadays Indian women usually are not allowed to shake hands with a male stranger.
-Therefore, you would better to greet someone by putting your palms together devoutly.
-In addition, do not try to invite hostess to have a dinner at the same table when you are a guest in a Indian home.
-As a female traveler, you would better not to talk too much with a local male stranger in India if you travel alone.
+India is a conservative and traditional society, and nowadays Indian women are not usually allowed to shake hands with a male stranger.
+Therefore, it is best to greet someone by putting your palms together devoutly.
+In addition, do not try to invite the hostess to have dinner at the same table when you are a guest in a Indian home.
+As a female traveler, it is better not to talk too much with a local male stranger in India if you travel alone.

 Anjali mudra is the best way for greeting in India

 Body language is a good way to express or convey information, especially traveling abroad.
-Head bobble is a common gesture, especially in the south of India.
-In the most countries, nod means "OK" or "Agree" and head bobble means "Disagree"; In India, head bobble is a common body language used to express "Good", "Ok"or "I know", depending on different situation.
+Shaking the head, known as "head bobble" in Indian English, is a common gesture, especially in the south of India.
+In most countries, nodding means "OK" or "Agree" and shaking means "Disagree"; In India, the head bobble is a common use of body language to express "Good", "Ok"or "I know", depending on different situation.

-Whistling is considered as one of ungracious behaviors in many countries, including India.
+Whistling is considered to be ungracious behaviors in many countries, including India.
 Whistling to someone in India will be treated as a provocative act.
-If someone whistle to you, just ignore him, otherwise you will get into trouble.
+If someone whistles to you, just ignore him, otherwise you could get into trouble.

-In addition, as a conservative and traditional country, some intimate gestures, such as cuddling or kissing, will be considered as inappropriate behavior at public places, especially in front of older generation.
+In addition, being a conservative and traditional country, some intimate gestures, such as cuddling or kissing, are considered inappropriate behavior in public places, especially in front of older generations.

-In the foreign land, a warm hospitality will make travelers feel welcome and put them at ease.
-However, it may be one of customary tactics to approach travelers.
+In a foreign land, warm hospitality will make travelers feel welcome and put them at ease.
+However, what may seem like friendliness can be just another tactic for hawkers to net unwary travelers.
 At first, these hawkers will greet you with a grin, like "Hello!
 My friend!" or "Where are you from?".
 If these hawkers think you are gullible, they will try to make you fall into their trap.
-Once you find they are hawkers, it is necessary to refuse them with stern and forceful words.
+Once you realize they are hawkers, it is necessary to refuse them with stern and forceful words.

-Are you planning to travel in India?
-Please click on the links in the article or contact us to tailor-make a tour that suites your need.
-If there are questions, let me know at .
+Are you planning to travel to India?
+Please click on the links in the article or contact us to tailor-make a tour that suits your need.